barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 </div>

-I hope you would feel prepared and that you have an understanding of this system and how you think of it and evolve it.
-So if you want to start tinkering with code and learning this way, feel free to pick up from the intro [tutorial](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/beginners/index.html) and teach a neural network how to detect handwritten digits.
+I hope you would feel prepared and that you have an understanding of this system and how it works.
+If you want to start tinkering with code, feel free to pick up from the intro [tutorial](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/beginners/index.html) and teach a neural network how to detect handwritten digits.

 You should also continue your education by learning the theoretical and mathimatical underpinnings of the concepts we discussed here.
 Good questions to ask now include: